-Encroachments or development above grade and less than one (1) foot above the base flood elevation are prohibited unless hydrologic and hydraulic analyses are performed in accordance with standard engineering practice by a licensed professional engineer, certifying that the proposed development will:
+Encroachments or development above grade are prohibited.
+Non-structural uses may be allowed if hydrologic and hydraulic analyses are performed in accordance with standard engineering practice by a licensed professional engineer, certifying that the proposed development will:

-- Not result in any increase in flood levels (0.00 feet) during the occurrence of the base flood; - Not increase any risk to surrounding properties, facilities, or structures from erosion or flooding. - Public utilities may be placed underground, and the analyses may be waived where a licensed professional engineer certifies that there will be no change in grade and the utilities will be adequately protected from scour.
+- Not result in any increase in flood levels (0.00 feet) or velocity during the occurrence of the base flood; - Not increase any risk to surrounding properties, facilities, or structures from erosion or flooding; - Public utilities may be placed underground, and the analyses may be waived where a licensed professional engineer certifies that there will be no change in grade and the utilities will be adequately protected from scour.